ai-learning-space/sql-expert/Advanced SQL/Window Functions.md

 # How Does it Work? 🤔

-You might wonder: *"What does 'window' mean?".* In a standard SQL query, all sets of rows are treated as a single continuous block of data, for which aggregate values are computed.
+You might wonder, *"What does 'window' mean?".* In a standard SQL query, all sets of rows are treated as a single continuous block of data, for which aggregate values are computed.

 However, when *window functions* are applied, the query is segmented into groups of rows or *"windows"* and individual aggregate values are calculated for each of these segments.
 The window that we pass into a function can be:

-- *Entire table*
+- Entire table
-- *Table Partition*
+- Table Partition
-- *Range of Rows within a Table or Partition*
+- Range of Rows within a Table or Partition

 # Logic Visualization 📈

-Let’s illustrate how a window function works by computing number of unique records for the “flight” table.
+Let’s illustrate how a window function works by computing the number of unique records for the _flight table_.
 First, we have to define what our windows will be.
-If you specify the entire table as the window, then the window will be the same for all rows and the same set of data will be fed to the *COUNT* function input and, accordingly, the result will be the same.
+If you specify the entire table as the window, then the window will be the same for all rows and the same set of data will be fed to the `COUNT` function input and, accordingly, the result will be the same.

 ![window-count.png](https://raw.githubusercontent.com/WebOfRussia/sql-course/refs/heads/main/Advanced%20SQL/img/window-count.png)